 Many companies overlook a very important component of social media and that is the 2-way communication that it allows.
 Instead of just preaching to followers, use the platforms to listen to their feedback.
 Of course, filter out the trolling and argumentative comments and use the comments to understand your customer base and what may improve your offering.
-It could be something as simple as responding faster on messenger or emails or something as insightful as your products need to include extra packaging to protect them during shipping.
+It could be something as simple as responding faster on messenger or emails or something as insightful as your products need to include extra cushioning materials or custom box packaging to protect them during shipping.

 - Google Maps and Online Directories.

 The final strategy we recommend for start-ups is the use of Google My Business and directories.
 Google My Business is a must-have for any local company that has a physical presence.
 It helps customers navigate to your location but also gives them valuable information like opening hours, parking information and in today’s climate, policies on health and safety.
 It is not perfect and relies on user input, sometimes they can show the wrong business or incorrect information on opening hours which can harm your image.
 So, regular review and updating of the information shown on the listing are vital.